 From Bremen to Cologne: A Weekend in Germany

 By train, it only takes around 3 hours to get from Bremen to Cologne.
-Tickets cost from €11.
+The tickets cost €11.

 A SATURDAY IN BREMEN